Ashtecy/APCSProj-DungeonArena/README.md

 Change Log

 May 23,2015
-  Basic Dungeon Generation: Running displays a basic 20 by 25 tile dungeon in which approximately one third of the tiles are walls.
-To go on from here, could either begin testing monster and item spawning or imporve dungeon generation.
+  Basic Dungeon Generation: Basic 20 by 25 tile dungeon in which approximately one third of the tiles are walls.
   Played around with branching.
   Started work on the menu screen with a play button and implemented a loading screen.
+  -Raashid

+May 24,2015
+  "Backspace" will return the user from the game screen to the menu screen.
+  Clicking play once again after exiting to the menu screen will generate a new dungeon.
+  Began testing random item spawning.
   -Raashid